 (4 credits, alternate years, consult department) An introduction to the physics of the 20th century.
-Topics will include special relativity, introduction to quantum theory, the Schrodinger equation, the hydrogen atom and many-electron atoms.
+Topics include special relativity, introduction to quantum theory, Schrödinger equation, the hydrogen atom and many-electron atoms.

-Prerequisites: successful completion of PHY212 & MAT211 with a grade of C- or higher, or permission of instructor.
+Prerequisites: successful completion of PHY212 & MAT211 with grades of C- or higher, or permission of department chair.